 - Bring magnets!
 All of the doors are magnetic, so consider bringing magnetic hooks so you can hang things from the door.
 If you’re feeling especially organized, you can purchase a magnet on Etsy to decorate your exterior door.

 Also take a look at my stateroom tour video, so you know exactly what to expect.

-Disclosure: I was aboard the Disney Fantasy as part of the Traveling Mom Retreat and my stay was complimentary.
+Disclosure: I was aboard the Disney Fantasy as part of the Traveling Mom Retreat.

 Subscribe and receive our cruise planning sheet automatically.